Chokha: Azerbaijanis

 Azerbaijanis wore chukha with or without the gazyrs.
 The chukha with sewn bullet pockets was called "hazyrdashly" (hazırdaşlı), it was called "hazyrdashsyz" (hazırdaşsız) if it was without the sewn bullet pockets.
 The caftan and the bullet cases are decorated with various golden or silver laces and other fabrics, specific decorations and patterns are usually added on their costumes that makes it differ from the other styles.
 The color of the chukha mattered to Azerbaijanis as well.
 The colors that were used most often were blue, green, white, brown, and black.
 The colors white and blue were used for the inside of the coat and as a layer indicator.
 In Azerbaijani society, chukha was worn among the peasants as well as the upper class, while in other parts of the Caucasus it was worn to attribute to upper class and the aristocracy as a remnant of Khazar traditions, it had more of a symbol of boasting than practicality.
 Different materials and decorations were used on chukhas and arkhaligs to determine social class and age.
 Some chukas were not worn for battles and did not have gazyrs, Azerbaijanis wore those for performing their folk music such as mugham.
 Azerbaijani men usually wore the chukha and the arkhalig in the same fashion Turkmens, Volga Tatars and the Crimean Tatars wore their caftans.
 Aside from the general and weighted chukha, there are other types that were in wide use among Azerbaijanis such as the "duzyakha" (düzyaxa), "oymayakha" (oymayaxa), and "atmagol" (atmagol) chukhas.

-One of the most popular types of chukhas used among Azerbaijanis was the atmagol chukha, which is a Persian styled chukha worn for battles.
+One of the most popular types of chukhas used among Azerbaijanis was the atmagol chukha, which is a style of chukha worn for battles.
 The arms of atmagol were long and the entirety of the sleeves were cut and completely detached.
 The long sleeves could be hung behind the shoulder.
 Aside from the aesthetic, the sleeves were used to deceive the enemy during battle and also to keep the hands warm.
 The atmagol chukha is considered to be a huge national pride of the Azerbaijani people and is an important part of the male traditional attire along with the arkhalig.

 Duzyakha and oymayakha differed from general chukha when it came to the shape of the arm.
 The lining of the arm with a swollen or rounded tip was made of silk.
 These sleeves often had loops and buttons made of string.
 Oymayakha was similar to duzyakha as neither required bullet pockets, however, the two types differed in the design of the collar: duzyakha translates to "plain collar" while oymayakha means "carved collar".
 Oymayakha was popular in Nakhchivan, the collar of the coat was heavily decorated, the design reflected the fashion of the Qajar era.